Balingen

-It is home to the Bizerba and Ideal companies.
+Balingen is home to the Bizerba and Ideal companies.

 History

 Balingen is first mentioned in 863.
-Initially a possession of the lords of Haigerloch, in 1162 it was acquired by the count of Hohenberg.
+Initially a possession of the lords of Haigerloch, in 1162 Balingen was acquired by the count of Hohenberg.
 In the 13th century it received the title of city from Friedrich der Erlauchte, it was largely rebuilt on the left bank of the river Eyach.